bradleywing/BHN-Data-Team-Wiki/docs/wiki-architecture/documentation-standards.md

   - Signals which fields and conventions are expected in the frontmatter.
   - Enables scripts or linters to validate structure based on version.
   - Supports backward compatibility when publishing or sharing documentation externally.
+- `schema_version:` remains at 1.0 until initial publication to GitHub Pages.
 - Update `schema_version:` when:
   - New fields are added to the frontmatter.
   - Field names or formats change.